Why are we doing this anyway?

 The situations vary.
-It is not just enjoyable vacations that we are working towards.
+It is not just an enjoyable vacation that we are working towards.
 It is living a satisfying life.
-It is also very basic things that people are losing their abilities to do far too early.
+It is also a very basic things that people are losing their abilities to do far too early.

 One of the most jarring stories I have heard was told by Jason Khalipa.
 He told the story of his mom.
 While watching his daughter, she started to run from the yard toward the street.
 His mom was not fit enough to stop her.
 For his mom, this was the moment she realized she had to do something.

 There is also an abundance of people that are doing “ok”.
 We would call them the average person.
 They look ok.
 You wouldn’t notice that they are “Unfit” Or “Unhealthy” However, take this person on a hike and their lack of fitness quickly shows.
 Or maybe they try to play ultimate frisbee with their friends one day and 10 mins in they are sick.
 Maybe your friend invites you and your new mountain bike out for a trail ride, and after 15 mins, you get nauseous and sweaty.
 The last two situations happened to me in my late 20s.
 They were a huge wake-up call.

 At Progression, our motto is Community, Fitness, Passion.
 This is where the passion comes in.
 It is a simple question.
 Can you do what you want to do when you want to do it?
 The passion we are talking about is focused on the physical and health aspects of that question.
 Most of us have a lot of things we want to do.
 Being fit enough to do them is important.
 You can’t volunteer to build houses to help the less fortunate if you are unable to do manual labor.
 You can’t help your mom with her household tasks as she ages if you are unable to walk a flight of stairs without shortness of breath.